Trump blasts 'breeding' in sanctuary cities. That's a racist term.

 "Under the current broken system, a single immigrant can bring in virtually unlimited numbers of distant relatives," Trump said during his State of the Union address.
 Politifact called that claim "misleading."

-At the outset of his presidential campaign, he seemed in tent on challenging the 14th Amendment's guarantee of birthright citizenship.
+At the outset of his presidential campaign, he seemed intent on challenging the 14th Amendment's guarantee of birthright citizenship.

 "What happens is they're in Mexico, they're going to have a baby, they move over here for a couple of days, they have the baby," he told Fox News in August 2015 as he was taking command of the Republican field.
 "Many lawyers are saying that's not the way it is in terms of this," and went on to say, "They are saying it is not going to hold up in court.
 It will have to be tested but they say it will not hold up in court."